Blue's Clues: Casting

 The most important casting decision was that of the host, the only human character in the show.
 The host's role was to empower and challenge the show's young viewers, to help increase their self-esteem, and to strongly connect with them through the television screen.
 The producers originally wanted a female host.
 After months of research and over 1,000 auditions, they hired actor/performer Steve Burns based on the strength of his audition.
 Burns received the strongest and most enthusiastic response in tests with the young audience.
 Johnson said what made Burns a great children's TV host was that "he didn't want to be a children's host ...
 He loved kids, but he didn't want to make a career out of it".
 Burns decided to leave the show in the autumn of 2000, departing in January 2001.
 He was in over 100 episodes of Blue's Clues when his final episodes aired in April 2002.
 Burns himself stated, "I knew I wasn't gonna be doing children's television all my life, mostly because I refused to lose my hair on a kid's TV show, and it was happenin' – fast."

 After the producers conducted 1,500 auditions, Burns was replaced by actor Donovan Patton, who played Steve's brother Joe, introduced to the audience in articles in Nickelodeon's magazine and on its webpage and an arc of three episodes.
 Burns' departure generated "outlandish rumors" and was featured in a Time magazine story.
 Patton had never seen Blue's Clues before he auditioned for the part, and like Burns, who worked with him to help him prepare for the role, was also popular with preschool test audiences.
 The producers later reported that finding someone who could match Burns' "deceptively simple performance" was difficult.
 Patton became a "household name", although as Johnson stated, his character was named Joe because "Donovan was a little too hard on a preschooler's tongue".
-According to The New York Times, Donovan played the role more relaxed and "taller" than Burns.
+According to The New York Times, Patton played the role more relaxed and "taller" than Burns.